nullabe/students-grades-api/README.md

 ### Tests notes

-For the coverage report, this project use PCOV, a PHP7+ extension, a lot faster than xdebug because its only purpose is to calculate coverage.
+For the coverage report, this project uses PCOV, a PHP7+ extension, a lot faster than xdebug because its only purpose is to calculate coverage.

-To make sure functionals tests are isolated (a very important principle), the project is using PHPUnit extension `DAMA\DoctrineTestBundle`.
+To make sure functional tests are isolated (a very important principle), the project is using PHPUnit extension `DAMA\DoctrineTestBundle`.
 It works very well without any configuration.
-The only drawback, is that this doesn't work on functionnal part using SQL transactions.
-So, it work in our case, but if you have some transactions you must disable it and maybe write your own extension.
+The only drawback, is that this doesn't work on functional part using SQL transactions.
+So, it works in our case, but if you have some transactions, you must disable it and maybe write your own extension.

 ### Quality

 Checking code quality automatically is a really important part of development process.
 It will reduce review time on basic mistakes, enforce some cohesion on code base and also add some important verifications.

-This project is using cs-fixer to the cohesion part and phpstan at max level for the rest.
+This project is using CS-Fixer to the cohesion part and PHPStan at max level for the rest.

 #### Run cs-fix to correct files